teodor-moldovan/dpcluster/README.rst

 Description
 ===========

 dpcluster is a package for grouping together (clustering) vectors.
 It automatically chooses the number of clusters that fits the data best.
 Specifically, it models the data as a Dirichlet Process mixture in the exponential family.
-For a tutorial see `"Dirichlet Process by Teh (2010)" <http://www.gatsby.ucl.ac.uk/~ywteh/research/npbayes/dp.pdf>`_.
+For a tutorial see `"Dirichlet Process" by Y.W.
+Teh (2010) <http://www.gatsby.ucl.ac.uk/~ywteh/research/npbayes/dp.pdf>`_.
 Currently the only distribution implemented is the multivariate Gaussian with a Normal-Inverse-Wishart conjugate prior but extensions to other distributions are possible.

 Two inference algorithms are implemented: